Default Mode Network

 Dig deeper with Sebastian →

-the default mode network has a general function: it allows you to simulate how the world might be different from the way it is right now...
-The default mode network unites past, present, and future.
+the default mode network has a general function: it allows you to simulate how the world might be different from the way it is right now.
+This includes remembering the past and imagining the future from different points of view.

 Barrett, Lisa Feldman, How Emotions Are Made: The Secret Life of the Brain, 2017thesis